 With moot court and lawyering skills programs in trial advocacy, alternative dispute resolution, and appellate argument, Moritz students can take advantage of many levels of opportunity across a broad range of legal areas.
 We host multiple internal competitions and field traveling teams in some of the nation’s oldest and most prestigious competitions.
-Whether you are interested in trial work, appellate work, deal-making, or national security, there are many ways to be involved in the Moot Court and Lawyering Skills Program.

 The Ohio State Journal of Criminal Law is a peer-evaluated, faculty-student cooperative venture published by the Michael E. Moritz College of Law.
 The Journal is published semi-annually, and is a forum for important scholarship written by academics and professionals in the criminal justice field.
 The journal will continue, through its symposium, commentary, and book and cultural review sections, to provide useful and serious, but also interesting and provocative, discourse on critical issues in the field of criminal law.

-The purpose of this organization shall be 1.
-To represent the issues, opinions, and ideas of all SBA members to the faculty, staff, and administration of Moritz and The Ohio State University.
+The purpose of this organization shall be: 1.
+To represent the issues, opinions, and ideas of all SBA members to the faculty, staff and administration of Moritz and The Ohio State University.
 2. To serve as a liaison between SBA members, Moritz administration and faculty, and the legal community.
 3. To provide support and funding for programming and student organizations at Moritz.
 4. To serve as a forum for the discussion of academic and professional issues and ideas.
 5. To organize student social and recreational events at Moritz.